 What is Intermittent Fasting?

-There are myriad methods of IF circulating, all of which split the day or week into eating periods and fasting periods.
-The most popular method—and some say the easiest to follow—is called the “16:8 method.”
+There are myriad methods of intermittent fasting circulating, all of which split the day or week into eating periods and fasting periods.
+The most popular method of intermittent fasting—and some say the easiest to follow—is called the “16:8 method.”
 With this method, you restrict all your daily calorie consumption to an 8-hour window.
 For example, you begin your eating window at 11 AM and consume all your calories from 11AM until 7PM.
 From 7PM until 11AM the next day, you consume only calorie-free liquids.

-All the IF programs do not specify which foods you should eat but rather when you should eat them.
-In this respect, the IF programs fail to dictate the healthiest diet one should combine with a program of IF for optimal health.
-Many may wonder what the best diet is for combining with IF.
+All the intermittent fasting programs do not specify which foods you should eat but rather when you should eat them.
+In this respect, the intermittent fasting programs fail to dictate the healthiest diet one should combine with a program of intermittent fasting for optimal health.
+Many may wonder what the best diet is for combining with intermittent fasting.
 The answer is a resounding Mediterranean diet meal plan!

 What is the Mediterranean Diet?

-Like IF, The Mediterranean Diet has many health benefits and has been shown to promote general wellness and has been proven to benefit many chronic conditions such as non-alcoholic fatty liver disease (NAFLD), Type 2 diabetes, cardiovascular disease and obesity.
+Like intermittent fasting, The Mediterranean Diet has many health benefits and has been shown to promote general wellness and has been proven to benefit many chronic conditions such as non-alcoholic fatty liver disease (NAFLD), Type 2 diabetes, cardiovascular disease (heart disease) and obesity.
+Heart disease is the number one chronic condition that Americans suffer from today.

 Intermittent Fasting (IF) and Mediterranean are great in combination.

-Here are 6 tips for combining your IF program of choice with the superbly healthful Mediterranean diet:
+Here are 6 tips for combining your intermittent fasting program of choice with the superbly healthful Mediterranean diet:

 - Try a Mediterranean diet meal delivery service like ModifyHealth.
 Mediterranean meal delivery can make adhering to a Mediterranean diet much easier.
 With ModifyHealth, the meals come freshly prepared and ready to eat – just heat and enjoy.
 Visit modifyhealth.com to learn more.